Fayetteville–Manlius High School: Demographics

-Entering the 2014–15 school year there were 1460 students enrolled at F-M High School and 130 faculty members, for a student-teacher ratio of approximately 11:1.
+There are currently 1,405 students enrolled at F-M High School and 130 faculty members, for a student-teacher ratio of approximately 14:1.

 As of the 2005–06 school year, the racial/ethnic makeup of the student population was 91.8% White, 2.7% Black or African American, 4.4% Asian or Pacific Islander, and 0.8% Hispanic.
 Approximately 0.5% of the population, or 8 students, demonstrated limited English proficiency.
 Approximately 0.8% of students qualified for a reduced-price lunch, and another 3.5% were eligible for a free lunch.
 Since then the Asian student population has increased significantly, and now makes up almost 10% of the school's population.

 Academics and extracurriculars

 Curriculum

 The school focuses on graduating all students with the minimum of a Regents Diploma, but some may also graduate with a less advanced local diploma.
 The Regents Diploma with Advanced Designation may be achieved with extended studies in a foreign language.